syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Events.md

 ---
 layout: post
 title: Events in Windows Forms GridGrouping control | Syncfusion
-description: Learn about Events support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
+description: Learn about Events support in Syncfusion Windows Forms GridGrouping control, its elements and more details.
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---

-# Events in Windows Forms GridGrouping (GridGroupingControl)
+# Events in Windows Forms GridGrouping control
 An Event is a message that is triggered to notify an object or a class of the occurrence of an action.
 When an event gets fired, all the event handlers will be notified i.e. the event handler functions will be invoked.
 In order to receive the event notifications, the caller object must subscribe to the desired events.
 If the user does not want to listen to an event, it can simply unsubscripted from the event notification.

 ## Cell Events